 The Brass Tacks: Logistics & Booking

 This is the detail-oriented portion of the plan.
-Executing this a stage thoughtfully is how you graduate from a good idea to a well-oiled getaway machine.
+Executing this stage thoughtfully is how you graduate from a good idea to a well-oiled getaway machine.

 Step 1: Secure Your Tee Times First

 For any top destination, the tee sheet fills up fast.
 Your tee times are the anchor for the entire trip, so book them before anything else.
-For many resorts, you can only book tee times if you are also staying on the property, so be prepared a little to bundle lodging and golf.
+For many resorts, you can only book tee times if you are also staying on the property, so be prepared to bundle lodging and golf.
 Don't rely solely on online booking portals.
 Calling the pro shop directly is often a better touch, you can ask questions, get advice on course order, and they may have knowledge about availability not shown online.

 A pro-tip from a coach’s perspective: Don’t overdo it.
 The temptation is to book 36 holes a day at the toughest courses on site.
 This is a recipe for burnout.
 A better plan is to mix it up.
 Play the legendary championship course in the morning, schedule a leisurely lunch, and then play the resort’s more relaxed (and often more fun) second or third course in the afternoon.